English - Bachelor of Arts

 The Bachelor of Arts (BA) in English program requires students to complete 120 credits of non-duplicative coursework.
 In addition to the English Major, students will complete one of the following:

-The English Major is 42 to 60 non-duplicative English credits with a minimum 36 credits at the senior-level.
-Students must complete a minimum of six credits of ENGL at the 400-level.
-ENGL 211 cannot be used to fulfill the minimum requirements of the English Major.
+The English Major is 42 - 60 non-duplicative English credits with a minimum 36 credits at the senior-level.
+Students must complete a minimum of 12 credits at the 200-level, 18 credits at the 300-level, and 6 credits at the 400-level.
+Students may complete a maximum of 9 CRWR credits.
+Students in the English Major must also take 3 credits designated Canadian or Indigenous Literature.
+These may be duplicative within the required course groupings.

 Bachelor of Arts - English Major